September 20, 2022

 Radio’s constant noise can help deflect from outside stimuli and provide a calming comfort, whether you’re home or not.
 This is especially true if they are used to a station that you leave on for them when you go out thanks to positive association.
 Close windows, blinds and curtains to muffle fireworks, too and set up a safe space for your pooch, like in a crate covered by a blanket or a throw over the kitchen table.
 A chew can also activate a natural calming behaviour that releases happy hormones and distracts dogs from what’s going on outside.”

 We also spoke to Karlien Heryman, Head of Pets at Pets at Home:

-So next time you’re heading off to work and want to make sure your four legged friend isn’t distressed or bored, pop on Smooth FM at a lower volume.
+So this Bonfire Night when you want to make sure your four legged friend isn’t distressed or bored, pop on Smooth FM at a lower volume.